 This therapy has proven to be very beneficial for lower back pain, and also strengthens muscles, spinal discs, ligaments, and tendons.
 One common use is for treating herniated discs.
 A disc is the cushion found between each vertebrae in your spine.
 This disc contains an inner gel-like substance and a fibrous outer ring.
 When the outer part of the disc wears down the inner portion can then leak out and irritate nerves in the spinal cord, causing pain throughout your back and body.

 Flexion distraction with the Leander table is very efficient because the individual sections can be adjusted to counter the effects of gravity while your chiropractor applies pressure to problem areas.
 These sections also help separate and decompress the spine, allowing your joints to return to their correct positions.
 Repeated pressure and movement helps your body stretch and perform a normal range of motion.

-As with our other options, you will want to discuss what to expect and any concerns you may have with Dr. Greg.
+As with our other options, you will want to discuss what to expect and any concerns you may have the doctor.
 However, one of the many benefits of flexion distraction is there is little to no pain due to the specialized parts of the table and the slow, repetitive movements.

 Trigger Point Therapy

 Alpine Chiropractic offers trigger point therapy, which is a type of massage therapy that focuses on myofascial trigger points in your body.
 “Myofascial” is the muscle and the connective tissue surrounding it, and a trigger point is a tight, contracted knot in that tissue.
 These points are extremely sensitive and can cause discomfort and soreness all over your body.